neilbrown/edlib/README.md

 Currently most attributes have to be stored using a particular implementation of attribute storage.
 I'm not sure I want that in the longer term.
-I'm considering having the pane command support a "attribute:get" command though there are still unresolved issues with that idea.
+I'm considering having the pane command support a “attribute:get” command though there are still unresolved issues with that idea.

 Marks and Points